 Why Should You Ask Your Clients for Feedback about Their Own Projects?

-There are three key reasons to ask for client feedback:
+There are three key reasons to ask your clients for feedback:

 1. Improve results (short- and long-term).